How to find out how much mortgage you qualify for

-You can read more about bad credit mortgages here.
+Read more about bad credit mortgages.

-If you’re looking for a mortgage based on a higher income multiple in later life, you might find it more difficult to get the deal you want, due to their being fewer approachable lenders.
+If you’re looking for a mortgage based on a higher income multiple in later life, you might find it more difficult to get the deal you want, due to there being fewer approachable lenders.

-They can also discuss later life mortgage products, such as equity release, with you as these could also make affordability less of an issue.
+They can also discuss later life mortgage products, such as equity release with you as these could also make affordability less of an issue.

 If you’re self-employed or make a significant amount of your income through things like bonuses, commission or regular overtime, a specialist lender is often required to get the best rates and the highest income multiples.

-The Equity Loan scheme is available to first-time buyers or existing homeowners who want to buy a ‘new build’ house.
+The equity loan scheme is available to first-time buyers or existing homeowners who want to buy a ‘new build’ house.

 The purchase price must be no more than £600,000.
 Using this scheme, you can borrow 20% of the purchase price interest-free for the first five years, but you need to have saved at least a 5% deposit.

 Help to Buy involves the borrower putting in 5% deposit, then taking an interest-free equity loan from the government for 20%, and a 75% mortgage with a participating lender to cover the remainder of the amount you need.

 You can buy any new-build property up to £600k in value, with no fees or interest to pay on the equity loan for the first 5 years of borrowing, after which you are charged a very reasonable 1.75% in the 6th year, increasing 1% + RPI every year onwards.

 As it’s an equity loan, when you sell the property you give the government back their share of any profit – so if you bought for £100k using a 20k equity loan and then sold the property for £120k a few years later, you’d need to repay 20% of the £120k = £24k.